axelstr/SI1336-Simulations-and-Modeling/README.md

-# SI1336 Simuations and Modeling
+# SI1336 Simuation and Modeling

 ## The course